Skip Navigation

 A catalogue of web legislation

 For my own part, I have identified a catalogue of core legislation that affects the activities of website management in Ireland.
-The most prominent of these are listed on page two of this article.
+The most prominent of these are listed below.

 For anyone not based in Ireland, I suggest that the same themes be used as a starting point.
 Most market-based, democratic societies will have some form of matching legislation to that in operation here.
-As noted overleaf, these generally encompass:
+As noted, these generally encompass:

 1. Privacy and Personal Security